robkravec/Blackjack-simulations/README.md

 ## Acknowledgements

-This project was completed as part of STA 523 (Statistical Programming) at Duke, taught by Professor Shawn Santo
+This project was completed as part of STA 523 (Statistical Programming) at Duke, taught by Professor Shawn Santo.
+While the code for this portion of the project is completely my own, two of of classmates, Cathy Shi and Guanqi Zeng, provided valuable problem-solving support.